neilsharma2003/Linear-Binary-Search-Algorithms/README.md

 Outputs indexes where element has been found or lack thereof

 For Binary search:
-Follow same steps as linear but you must also run binary_search(int_array, target) and click enter.
+Follow same steps as linear search.

 If you have a repeating integer in the array (and that's the target), you must search for it seperately.
 Remove the instance of the integer in the first search and search again.